-REF RISK TITLE & DESCRIPTION RISK CAUSE ISE RISK IMPACT RISK CATEGORY RISK IMPACT RISK CATEGORY CATEGORY RISK IMPACT CATEGORY CATEGOR CONTROLS IN PLACE TO MITIGATE THE RISK Risk Rating after mitigations (See table below for guidance) Financial Knowledge management Compliance, Partnership LIKELIHOOD IMPACT RISK RATING LIKELIHOOD IMPACT RISK RATING Global shortage of microchips: No immediate concerns over purchase of new vehicles, if situation deteriorates then the Team will look to source ex-demonstrator vehicles or nearly new/used vehicles.
-Short-term hire will also be considered where appropriate.
-The shortage of semiconductors, a key component part in almost all modern electronics, is having a large effect on production of many products.
-Cars and computer equipment are high profile products to suffer supply chain problems.
-The only way to combat this problem in relation to purchase of new equipment is to order early and allow up to six months for delivery.
-Where practical and financially viable orders can be made before the need arises.
-A good example could be purchase of a new laptop after members approve the post rather than after the candidate has accepted the post and will be starting in a matter of weeks.
+REF RISK TITLE & DESCRIPTION RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Financial Knowledge management Compliance, Partnership Currei Risk Rat (See tal below i guidand ting ble for CONTROLS IN PLACE TO MITIGATE THE RISK Risk Riadio after mitigate (See to below guidant MACL MA er tions able for FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST QUARTER RISK OWNER raitieisiiip after members approve the post rather than after the candidate has accepted the post and will be starting in a matter of weeks.
 NOVUS and other contractors have been able to secure alternative supplies/products.
 The shortage of materials has now translated into an increase in materials prices of between 20-25%.
 This will likely be reflected in having to renegotiate rates for some repair and maintenance works.
+Materials price increases have stabilised although not reduced.
+Overall costs are still increasing as skilled labour costs are increasing due to overall scarcity - further renegotiation of prices has been requested by NOVUS.
 SDDC have procured additional repair material provider (Travis Perkins) to provide certainty of supply, higher risk now of skilled labour shortage.
+Re procurement of repairs and maintenance services has started.
 New rates have been agreed for repair and maintenance work streams.
 An additional contractor has now been procured through the Efficiency East Midlands Framework to complete work on voids properties.
-R progran impro

-FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST QUARTER RISK OWNER No change in Q4 (ICT) Head of Business Change, ICT, Digital Renegotiation of rammes/rates for major provement schemes.
-Mitigating actions updated to include additional contractor capacity for void properties has now been secured.
-Head of Housing

-South Derbyshire District Council

-REF RISK TITLE & DESCRIPTION RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Financial Knowledge management Compliance, Partnership Risk (Se bel Urrent a Rati e table low for dance n g e r CONTROLS IN PLACE TO MITIGATE THE RISK mi (S sk Ra after itigati See ta elow i uidanu LDVAU , - ons ble for FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST QUARTER RISK OWNER CR27 External audit of the Council's accounts Increased length in time for the external audit of the Council's accounts.
+Renegotiation of programmes/rates for major improvement schemes.
+No change in Q3.
+(Housing) Head of Housing CR27 External audit of the Council's accounts Increased length in time for the external audit of the Council's accounts.
 Making decisions, managing finance challenges, and planning for the future with limited assurance about the underlying financial position.
 Financial and Compliance 2 3 6 The Council's accounts and outturn position is reported annually in July.
 Annual reporting satisfies stewardship and accountability for public resources.
 Government returns are completed quarterly and annually giving comparators to previous years, which highlights major discrepancies.
-2 3 6 Government/CIPFA recommendations for improvements to the service to be kept under review.
-New risk No change in Q4 Head of Finance
+Government/CIPFA recommendations for improvements to the service to be kept under review.
+Appropriate working relationship with the Council's audit partner established and audit of the Councils financial statements for 2021/22 on-going.
+3 4 12 Ongoing discussion with External Audit regarding the availability of audit team to undertake and complete the audit of accounts for 2021/22 and 2022/23.
+Pending receipt of consultations on "clearing the backlog", prepare SDDC response to proposed measures.
+Further actions updated to set out SDDC's efforts in ensuring audit timetable on track.
+Head of Finance